yoember/yoember.github.io/index.md

 ### Our first Ember.js Model

-We ask email addresses on the home page, but we don't save them at the moment in the database.
+We ask for email addresses on the home page, but we don't save them in the database at the moment.
 It is time to implement this feature in our website.

 * Please read the detailed introduction on Ember.js website about Ember.js Models: http://guides.emberjs.com/v2.4.0/models/